kevlo-cyber/third-party-risk-management/README.md

 - Mandatory use of their PRA solution
 - Specific encryption requirements

-But I've worked with other organizations where the bar was different—some higher, some lower, all based on their unique needs.
+But I've worked with other organizations where the bar was different, some higher, some lower, all based on their unique needs.

 ### 2. From Identified Risk to Residual Risk